mincong-h/mincong-h.github.io/_posts/2023-05-29-wechat-networking.md

 ## Introduction

-Explain context here to attract people's attention... like:
-- topic: what you want to talk about?
-- audience: who are you targeting?
-- motiviation: why is it interesting for them?
-Or why is it important to understand this topic?

-After reading this article, you will understand:

-(choose one of the following structures)

-dive deep:

-* Some prequisites
-* Some general concepts
-* Some specific concepts to dig deeper
-* How to go further from this article

-different dimensions (broad):

-* section 1
-* section 2
-* section 3
-* How to go further from this article

-... then specify some information about the context, such as framework version, language version.
+If you were born in China or live there, you must be familiar with WeChat.
+WeChat (微信) is a Chinese instant messaging, social media, and mobile payment app developed by Tencent.
+But do you ever wonder: what happens when you use WeChat?
+What kinds of interactions it has with the server?
+What are the information stored in your device?
+Why sometime is it slow to use WeChat?
+In this article, we are going to explore part of this question, with a main focus on the networking part.
+I am going to use my personal account as a test, and see what happens.

+Note that I am currently living in Paris, France.
+So the interactions may be different from yours.
+After reading this article, you will understand what are the main websites used by WeChat, how is a typical route of an HTTP request, how does it store the information in MacOS, etc. Hopefully, it will allow you to learn a bit more about network troubleshooting as well.
 Now, let's get started!

 ## Section 1